As seen on Global Banking and Finance Review

 How important is an office space?

-The real question here is, how important is the right office space.
+The real question here is: “How important is the right office space?”

 There is also the reduced access to proper equipment like chairs and desks to take into account.
 This has led many of us to improvise, meaning we’ve had to work from beds, sofas and even ironing boards, so the impact also extends to posture.

-25 per cent of people we spoke to believed their wellbeing had been negatively impacted by working from home.
-While another 47 per cent of people couldn’t see the impact, only time will tell the true long-term mental health implications of lockdown.
-ONS[2] analysis conducted at the beginning of lockdown last year further supports the negative impact isolation from our colleagues has had on our mental health.
+An ONS analysis, conducted towards the end of May 2020, further supports the negative impact that constant isolation from our colleagues can have on our mental health.
 In fact, approximately 7.4 million people reported loneliness had affected their wellbeing, whilst working-age adults living alone were more likely to report loneliness both “often or always”.
-Not only this, according to the Mental Health Foundation[3], 70 million workdays are lost each year in the UK due to mental health problems, costing employers approximately £2.4 billion per year and this could be set to increase.
-This only reinforces the fact that we need the workplace to act as a communal hub to support employees’ personal needs at all levels of a business.
+Furthermore, according to a study by the Mental Health Foundationn, 70 million workdays are lost each year in the UK due to mental health challenges, costing employers approximately £2.4 billion per year – and this could be set to increase.
+This only reinforces the fact that we need the workplace to act as one of life's communal hubs to support employees’ personal needs at all levels of a business.

 The long-term view